luchosaputo/mining_calculator/README.md

 # Mining Calculator

-Foobar is a Python library for dealing with word pluralization.
+Mining Calculator is a Python program that checks nicehash mining profitability.

 ## Usage
 First make sure to set the config correctly, editing the `config.ini` file.